qypt15/FFCreatorvideo/README.md

 ## Contribute

-You are very welcome to join us in developing `FFCreatorvideo`, if you want to contribute code, please read [here](./CONTRIBUTING.md).
+You are very welcome to join us in developing `ffvideo`, if you want to contribute code, please read [here](./CONTRIBUTING.md).

 ## License